 That Salman Abedi may have become embroiled in the dreams of his father and Tripoli’s Nawasi Brigade isn’t at all surprising.
 The Libyan community had long joked that Manchester had become something of an Islamic State for the scores of exiles who ended up there in the 90s and their swelling support for Al Qaeda in Afghanistan gave their dreams of a hard-line Islamic State in Tripoli, and a heroic repatriation, an increasingly visceral edge.

-The brutal sentiments of ‘Jihad by the sword’ appear to have made their way into Whalley Bridge and Moss Side long before the ISIS franchise reached Britain and it’s almost inconceivable that it wouldn’t have found some sympathy in the Abedi household given the family’s desire to see Libya liberated from Gadaffi and an Islamic state declared.
+The brutal sentiments of ‘Jihad by the sword’ appear to have made their way into Whalley Bridge and Moss Side long before the ISIS franchise reached Britain and it’s almost inconceivable that it wouldn’t have found some sympathy with Salman Abedi given the family’s desire to see Libya liberated from Gadaffi and an Islamic state declared.

 Contrary to what many of the broadsheets and the Beeb will have us think, there’s no doubt about how and when Salman became radicalised.
 The affairs of the Greater Maghreb and the dreams of the Manchester Fighters continued not only with their sons and daughters but with the exiles who remained there and the young Jihadi-sympathizers who grew up there or moved in, and whose regular diet of digital propaganda, alienation and conspiracy theory, continues to militarize frustration and dislocation in Britain’s youth.

 The Libyan Islamic Fighting Group Connection

 The Manchester Arena bomber and his family lived on the same Whalley Range street in Manchester as an Al Qaeda bomb-maker.
 The bomb-maker, Abd al-Baset Azzouz, a father-of-four, is alleged to have fought alongside Salman’s father as part of the 2011 ‘Manchester Fighters’ – a local regiment of the ‘Libyan Islamic Fighting Group’, founded back in the 1990s to remove Colonel Gadaffi from power.